A-level: Hong Kong

+India

+In India, Cambridge International Education (CIE), and Learning Resource Network (LRN) GCE Advanced Level qualifications are offered at private and international schools as an alternative to the conventional Higher Secondary Certificate (HSC).

 Macau

-The International Advanced Level qualifications are offered in some private schools and international schools which teaching medium is English and adopt IAL curriculum.
-Students in Macau can take the Cambridge exam board as well as the Edexcel exam board at their school.
+The International A-Level qualifications are offered in some private schools and international schools which teaching medium is English and adopt IAL curriculum.
+Students in Macau can take the Cambridge International Education (CIE) or Edexcel International A-Level offered at their school.
 It is one of the most popular qualifications for the students who want to pursue their university study in UK, Hong Kong, Australia, and New Zealand.
-International Advanced Level qualification is also accepted by Macau local universities for applying for direct admission, the applicants with IAL qualification are not required to take the Joint Admission Examination for Macao Four Higher Education Institution.
+International Advanced Level qualification is also accepted by Macau local universities for applying for direct admission, the applicants with IAL qualification are not required to take the Joint Admission Examination for Macao Four Higher Education Institutions.

-India

-In India, Cambridge International Education (CIE), and Learning Resource Network (LRN) GCE Advanced Level qualifications are offered at private and international schools as an alternative to the conventional Higher Secondary Certificate (HSC).

 Malaysia

 In Malaysia, the A-level qualification is offered, with examinations conducted by Cambridge International Education (CIE) and Learning Resource Network.
 Some subjects are unique to Malaysia or have a format, curriculum, or syllabus that is unique to Malaysia.
 For instance, there are two types of A-level in Malaysia, Cambridge A-level (administered by Cambridge International Examinations) and Edexcel International Advanced Level (administered by Pearson Edexcel).